jalagus/jalagus.github.io/README.md

-# Repository for the lagua.ai portfolio page
+# Repository for the lagus.ai portfolio page

 A simple React app for a personal postfolio page.